Full Polysomnography Test

 Electrodes are placed on the patient’s head, face, torso, legs and arms.

 During the test, the respiratory therapist will monitor many body functions including:

 - Brain waves (EEG)

 - Snoring or any other noise emitted during sleep

 - Blood oxygen levels

 Muscle activity or skeletal muscle activation (EMG).
 Frequent leg movements could be an indication of periodic limb movement disorder.

-It is also recommended not to consume alcohol or coffee at least 24 hours before the evaluation.
+You should not to consume alcohol or coffee for at least 24 hours before the sleep test.

 Polysomnography test results